ppuliu/GloRE/README.md

     #
     entity1 [tab] entity2
     textual relaiton id (line number)
-    one-hot encoding for the corresponding KB relation scores of each KB relation generated from the existing relation extraction model
+    binary encoding for the KB relation labels scores of each KB relation generated from the existing relation extraction model
     ```
     As an example,